What to do if Semonto could not monitor your website

 If you have a firewall, it could be possible that your firewall is blocking traffic from Semonto to your website.
 Please ensure our Semonto IP addresses can connect to your server.
 You can test the connection from Semonto to your website by using our free reachabilty test.

-Below is the list of IP addresses used by Semonto in multiple formats:
+This is our list of IP addresses in multiple formats:

 Possibility 2: Semonto is blocked by robots.txt